soluna-protocol/slna-supply-registry/README.md

-# `sencha-registry`
+# `slna-supply-registry`

-Fetches and caches all known Sencha pools.
+Fetches and caches the supply and circulating supply of SLNA.

 ## Usage